-The EEO-1 Report Component 1 reports on the gender, racial and ethnic makeup of its workforce and is due by May 31, 2019.
+The EEO-1 Report Component 1 reports on the gender, racial and ethnic makeup of its workforce.

 The EEO-1 Report Component 2 reports on employee compensation and hours worked from covered employers sorted by job category, pay band, race, ethnicity, and gender.
-In light of the recent court decision in National Women's Law Center, et al., v.
-Office of Management and Budget, et al., +358 F. Supp.
-3d 66 (D.D.C.), the EEOC will collect Component 2 data for 2017 and 2018 by September 30, 2019.
+The EEOC collected Component 2 data for 2017 and 2018 through February 2020.
 This reporting requirement applies to all employers with 100 or more employees.
-The EEOC will begin collecting EEO-1 Component 2 data for 2017 and 2018 in mid-July, 2019.

 To prepare and file an EEO-1 Report Component 1, a covered employer should follow these steps: